When to plant Dianthus in Summit County, CO

 Summit County, Colorado is in USDA Hardiness Zone 5a.
 The average last spring frost is June 16 and first fall frost is September 4.

-Summit County County sits in USDA Zone 5a.
+Summit County sits in USDA Zone 5a.
 Dianthus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Dianthus grow in Summit County County's climate?
+Can Dianthus grow in Summit County's climate?

 Your Summit County Garden Planner — Free